Email Hashing: The Trouble With Hashed Emails (HEMs)

 Responsible use of data

-HEMs are reversible, exposing consumers and presenting data leakage risks.
+HEMs are reversible, exposing consumers to tracking and data leakage risks.
 RampIDs are tokenized and obscure directly identifiable personal data, assigning unique encodings for each partner.
-That means two companies referencing the same individual will see different RampID formats, eliminating universal tracking threats and preserving consumer trust.
+That means two companies referencing the same individual will see different RampID formats, eliminating universal tracking threats and protecting consumer trust.

 Persistence over time